ra1028/Alembic/README.md

 ```

 ### Optional objects parsing
-Has functions to parsing optional objects.
+Also supports to parse optional objects.
-If the key is missing, returns nil.
+If the key is missing or value is null, returns nil.

 __Example__
 ```Swift